jkboyer/grandcanyonfish/README.md

 # grandcanyonfish 🏜️ 🐟
-Functions to simplify working with fisheries data from the Grand Canyon
+R package with functions to simplify working with fisheries data from the Grand Canyon

 To install: